meeting notes

 ## pipe.md format

-the file starts with YAML frontmatter, then the prompt body:
+the file starts with YAML frontmatter, then the prompt body. only schedule and enabled are needed:

 ---